 Crisp, clean hotel located right under the Astoria-Megler Bridge.
 The bridge is an iconic symbol for Astoria Columbia River fishermen.
 You’ll notice it in lots of fish pictures!
 You can walk to Astoria West Basin in the morning if you’d like.
 Lots to eat in the area and the view isn’t bad either if you chose the riverfront rooms.

 Shilo Inn’s are a regional operator.
-Doogers, a very popular seafood restaurant is right across the street.
-Also, a ton of shopping is available with in walking distance of the hotel.
+There is a mexican restaurant and a Starbucks, along with a ton of shopping within walking distance of the hotel.
 The hotel and location are nothing special.

 Really inexpensive option for those just looking for a place to sleep.
 The only thing nice about it is that you can walk to Buoy 9.
 The Inn is also walking distance to the Hammond Boat Basin if you happen to be fishing with one of my guides that launches out of Hammond.

-Located at the east end of Astoria, the Comfort Suites is comfortable and affordable, but I would never stay here.
+Located at the east end of Astoria, the Comfort Suites is comfortable and affordable, but you’ll be up close and personal with the wildlife.
 Comfort Suites is right on the water and next to a haven for sea lions.
 If you’re a light sleeper I’d probably find another option.
+If you choose this hotel, ask for a room on the quiet side.
 The hotel is located right next to the East End mooring basin, which I use at times during the the Salmon and Sturgeon seasons.
 Safeway is right next door as well which is kind of nice.